pysal/momepy/docs/index.rst

     *momepy* stands for Morphological Measuring in Python

-The development of momepy is still in its initial phase.
-The whole structure of the package can always be changed, until the release of first versions on PIP.
 Momepy is a result of ongoing research of `Urban Design Studies Unit (UDSU) <http://udsu-strath.com>`__ supported by the Axel and Margaret Ax:son Johnson Foundation as a part of “The Urban Form Resilience Project” in partnership with University of Strathclyde in Glasgow,